rtfeldman/elm-json-experiment/TEACHING.md

 `Decode.succeed` with a `User` record.

 We can make this read more like a schema if we use `<|`.
 The `<|` operator can take the place of parentheses.
-Here's an example:
+These two lines of code do exactly the same thing:

 ```elm
 String.toLower (getStr something)